HL7/uv-dx-pq/input/pagecontent/identification_rend_p3.md

             <Ingredient>
                 ...
                 <extension url=&quot;http://hl7.org/fhir/uv/pharm-quality/StructureDefinition/Extension-suitability-for-use-pq&quot;>
                     <valueString value=&quot;Excipient is derived from plasma certified to originate from healthy animals and is irradiated prior to distribution.
-In addition, albumin is not prepared with the use of other ruminant materials.&quot;/>">Extension: </span><span>Excipient is derived from plasma certified to originate from healthy animals and is irradiated prior to distribution.
+In addition, albumin is not prepared with the use of other ruminant materials.&quot;/>">Suitability for Use: </span><span>Excipient is derived from plasma certified to originate from healthy animals and is irradiated prior to distribution.
 In addition, albumin is not prepared with the use of other ruminant materials.</span></div>
 <div class="indent ingsub"><span title="
 <Bundle>
     <entry>